-May is the official launch month of Worth Living!
-To celebrate, I’ve been sharing testimonies from my launch team.
+Welcome to the launch month of Worth Living!
+To celebrate, I’ll be sharing testimonies from my launch team for the next few days.
 If you’d be so kind, please share a comment to encourage the bravery of these amazing folks.

 Also, if you’re curious about the book and want to know more about the ten lies and ten truths it talks about, you can get free printable cards here.
 (And a free chapter of the book).
 Just click the button to learn more: